jimmywarting/not-a-log/README.md

 A tiny (20-line) console interface that returns everything as a string

 - Have you ever ask yourself if you could get the string value from `console.table` rather then dumping it out to the terminal?
+- have you wished that you could use console as a Template literals/engine?
 - Have you thought about using [columnify](https://www.npmjs.com/package/columnify) or [table](https://www.npmjs.com/package/table) but didn't want to have a huge/large dependency to generate ascii tables?
 - Do you want any of the other tools available on the `console`, like `console.time`, `console.group` or `console.count` to also return stuff as a string?